-We are a development-stage company and have incurred significant losses since our inception.
-We expect to incur losses for the foreseeable future and may never achieve or maintain profitability.
+We are a development-stage company and we expect to incur losses for the foreseeable future and may never achieve or maintain profitability.

-Except for the year ended December 31, 2022, we have incurred significant operating losses since our inception.
-We incurred a net loss of \$56.8 million and \$21.7 million for the three months ended March 31, 2024 and 2023, respectively.
-As of March 31, 2024, we had an accumulated deficit of \$671.5 million.
+Except for the quarter ended June 30, 2024 and the year ended December 31, 2022, we have incurred significant operating losses since our inception.
+We incurred a net loss of \$43.0 million and \$33.1 million for the six months ended June 30, 2024 and 2023, respectively.
+As of June 30, 2024, we had an accumulated deficit of \$657.6 million.
 To date, we have financed our operations primarily through public offerings and private placements of our securities, funding received from collaboration and license arrangements and a credit facility.
 We currently have no source of product revenue, and we do not expect to generate product revenue for the foreseeable future.
 Historically we devoted substantially all of our financial resources and efforts to developing our ImmTOR platform and following the closing of the Merger (the "Closing"), we expect to devote substantially all of our financial resources and efforts to developing our mRNA-based therapies for the treatment of autoimmune diseases, identifying potential product candidates and conducting preclinical studies and our clinical trials.
 We are in the early stages of clinical development of most of our product candidates.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We expect that our expenses will increase substantially as we:

-- continue the research and development of our product candidates; - increase and develop our manufacturing and distribution capacities; - · discover and develop additional product candidates; - seek to maintain and enter into collaboration, licensing and other agreements, including, but not limited to research and development, and/or commercialization agreements; - · seek regulatory approvals for any product candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale up internal manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio, including through licensing arrangements: - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts; - experience any delays or encounter any issues with any of the above, including, but not limited to, failed studies, complex results, safety issues or other regulatory, manufacturing or scale-up challenges; and - are exposed to broad macroeconomic conditions including inflation and supply chain tightness which could result in us paying more, or being unable, to access goods and services.
+- continue the research and development of our product candidates; - increase and develop our manufacturing and distribution capacities; - discover and develop additional product candidates; - seek to maintain and enter into collaboration, licensing and other agreements, including, but not limited to research and development, and/or commercialization agreements; - · seek regulatory approvals for any product candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale up internal manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio, including through licensing arrangements: - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts; - experience any delays or encounter any issues with any of the above, including, but not limited to, failed studies, complex results, safety issues or other regulatory, manufacturing or scale-up challenges; and - are exposed to broad macroeconomic conditions including inflation and supply chain tightness which could result in us paying more, or being unable, to access goods and services.